tomhuda/metamorph.js/README.md

 `<tbody>` node).
 As a result, when the W3C range API is not available, a much more complex solution is required.

-Additionally, a number of bugs in Internet Explorer's handling of innerHTML, and its DOM implementation require some additional workarounds.
+Metamorph also includes workarounds for a number of bugs in Internet Explorer's handling of innerHTML, and its DOM implementation.
 For full information, the Internet Explorer workarounds are well-documented in the code.

 ## Choices

 Because is not always possible to insert a Metamorph directly into the DOM, the main initial API is `outerHTML`.